BEST OF JODY’S BOX: NEITHER A BORROWER OR LENDER BE, FOR LOAN OFT LOSES A FRIEND

 “Why don’t you have the Easter Bunny bring them back, along with my deed to the Brooklyn Bridge?”
 I replied.
 When you lend out as many tie-downs and tools as I have, you know that as soon as they leave your hand, there is a signpost up ahead, and the next stop is the Twilight Zone.

 There is an old adage that says, “Neither a borrower nor a lender be, for loan oft loses both itself and friend.”
 But whoever coined that phrase was not a motorcycle racer.
-Without lending and borrowing at the races, the starting gates would have lots of empty gates.
+Without lending and borrowing tools at the races, the starting gates would have lots of empty gates.
 People lose, break, need and search for the most obscure things in the pits.
 My loaning of tools, axle nuts, clutch levers, tubes, duct tape and those funny little neoprene inserts that hold KTM airbox covers on had gone on for a long time.
 I lent out enough tie-downs, ramps, tools and bolts to fill the Parts Unlimited warehouse.
 Parts went out regularly, but they never came back.
 If I asked “Crazy Dave” where the torque wrench that he borrowed two months ago was, he’d say, “I brought it back to you a month ago.”

 It got so bad that I was forced to tighten 13mm bolts with a 14mm wrench that I had to stick a piece of duct tape into to take up the slack.
 I know that my 13mm wrench was in my toolbox that morning, but it wasn’t there before the first moto.